-Microwaves are converted to heat in foodstuffs.
+Microwaves are converted to heat in food.
 The microwave can be used solo, i.e. on its own, or in combination with a different type of heating.
-You will find information about ovenware and how to set the microwave.
+Here you will find information about cookware and how to set the microwave.